 Have you ever wonder what is the Octane Rating of Gasoline?

 Every time we go to a gas pump to fill our car’s tank, we always have the choice of what octane rating we wish to put in.
-We can also see a sticker on the gas pump with the different ratings available in that station and if living on the USA, will also see the rating calculation method used.
+More than a wish, there is a minimum octane rating that is allowed for your car’s engine as per the manufacturer’s specifications.
+We can also see a sticker on the gas station pump with the different ratings available in that station and if living in the USA, you will also see the rating calculation method used, like the commonly seen “[R+M]/2” in USA gas pumps.
+NOTE: USA gas pumps’ rating is also known as “AKI” rating or “Anti Knock Index”.

-In USA, those ratings vary among 87, 89, 91 or 93 octane.
-Gas with higher numbers than those, is called “Racing Gas” and (1) it is not commonly seen on standard gas stations and (2) price is considerably higher than standard octane rating gas.
+In the USA, the ratings are among 87, 89, 91, and 93 octane gas.
+Gas with higher numbers than those, is called “Racing Gas” and (1) it is not commonly seen on standard gas stations, and (2) price is considerably higher than standard octane rating gas.
 But, what about it???

-The higher the octane rating, the more it will resist the above situation from happening.
+The higher the octane rating, the more the compression and temperature it will resist, making fewer or no detonations at all.
 Racing and muscle cars, often produce a lot of compression and elevated temperatures inside their engines and that is why it is normal to use very high octane rating gas on such vehicles.

-Octane is not a direct measure of gasoline power.
-All gasoline will have similar combustion reactions (explosive power) depending on its refining quality and cleanliness, regardless of what octane it is rated (87, 89, 91, 93, 104, etc.).
-The difference will be that lower rating gas (87 and 89 octane) will go to combustion before higher rating gas (91, 93 and higher octane) under the same temperature, pressure and volumetric conditions, without spark.
+By what it is being covered here, you should know by now that octane is not a direct measure of gasoline power.
+All gasoline will have similar combustion reactions (explosive power) depending on its refining quality, additives, and cleanliness, regardless of what octane it is rated (87, 89, 91, 93, 104, etc.).
+The difference will be that lower rating gas (87 and 89 octane) is less quality, but less expensive too.
+So, being able to offer a product that consumes less from the customer’s pocket in order to make it attractive to get more buyers is why you see automotive manufacturers producing vehicles that can use low octane fuel.

 Octane Rating Calculation Methods